zhurq/loki/docs/sources/configure/_index.md

   # CLI flag: -boltdb.shipper.active-index-directory
   [active_index_directory: <string> | default = ""]

-  # Shared store for keeping index files.
-Supported types: gcs, s3, azure, cos,
-  # filesystem
-  # CLI flag: -boltdb.shipper.shared-store
-  [shared_store: <string> | default = ""]

-  # Prefix to add to Object Keys in Shared store.
-Path separator(if any) should
-  # always be a '/'.
-Prefix should never start with a separator but should
-  # always end with it
-  # CLI flag: -boltdb.shipper.shared-store.key-prefix
-  [shared_store_key_prefix: <string> | default = "index/"]

   # Cache location for restoring index files from storage for queries
   # CLI flag: -boltdb.shipper.cache-location
   [cache_location: <string> | default = ""]